 If you feel isolated this Christmas, one sure way of feeling less alone is by being generous.
 Lots of charities partner with major retail outlets over December to provide Christmas gifts to people doing it tough during the holiday season.
 Go to the Christmas tree in the centre of the store (like Kmart or Target), pick a tag and make it your mission to find a perfect gift for that person.
 Place it under the tree, and come Christmas you know that a parent, child, teen or a grandparent feels a little less alone this Christmas thanks to you.

 Do you want to live a whole and healthy life?
 Would you like support as you navigate life-changing issues or circumstances?
-Here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book on our online diary.
+Here’s what you need to do: contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10-minute phone consultation on how we can best help you, or press book now.